Global Infrastructure

 This new technology requires ever more physical infrastructure such as data storage, transmission, and processing capabilities, which presents a range of investment opportunities to investors.

-Our preference in the data centers sector lies in long-term contracts with high cash flow visibility such as hyper-scale centers, or projects with privileged revenues, like carrier hotels, which benefit from strong network demand.
+Our preference in the data centres sector lies in long-term contracts with high cash flow visibility such as hyper-scale centres, or projects with privileged revenues, like carrier hotels, which benefit from strong network demand.

 Satellite dish with signal icon